Parliament of Grenada: Senate

 All bills must be passed by the Senate before they can become law, and it has the constitutional right to reject any bill and keep on rejecting it for up to 6 months.
+If the House of Representatives passes a bill after the Senate had rejected it for 6 months, it will be presented to the governor-general for assent without having been enacted by the Senate.
 It can also amend any bill, although it cannot initiate or increase the amount of any bill dealing with taxation or expenditure.